DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-12-11-improving-the-visa-and-immigration-status-question.md

 - finding their visa or immigration status on the page posed no problems and users were able to do this in an acceptable amount of time

-- 'Other' was noticed and users said they would enter their visa name or immigration status here
+- ‘Other’ was noticed and users said they would enter their visa name or immigration status here

 - users did not question the presence of other visas or immigration statuses, including the Afghan and Ukraine visas, suggesting that they accepted that this page would be used by people of other nationalities and immigration statuses